pypeit/PypeIt/doc/calibrations/flexure.rst

 6. The user then needs to read in the output and apply it to their spectra with their own custom code.

 ..
-NEED TO DESCRIBE THE OUTPUT FILE SOMEWHERE
+TODO: NEED TO DESCRIBE THE OUTPUT FILE SOMEWHERE

 Future work may combine this approach with the standard (e.g. implement cross-correlation with a stretch).